utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-text-to-speech.md

 }
 ```

-We should now have a select list that is populated with all the available voices.
+We should now have a select list populated with all the available voices.

 ![JavaScript speech voice select](https://cdn.hashnode.com/res/hashnode/image/upload/v1607410751016/BX67CW59S.png)